-The NPDES permit system was established in the CWA to regulate municipal and industrial point discharges to surface waters of the US.
-Each NPDES permit for point discharges contains limits on allowable concentrations of pollutants contained in discharges.
+The NPDES permit system was established in the CWA to regulate municipal and industrial point discharges to surface waters of the US Each NPDES permit for point discharges contains limits on allowable concentrations of pollutants contained in discharges.
 Sections 401 and 402 of the CWA contain general requirements regarding NPDES permits.
-CWA section 307 describes the factors that the US EPA must consider in setting effluent limits for priority pollutants.
+Section 307 of the CWA describes the factors that the US EPA must consider in setting effluent limits for priority pollutants.